viperleed/viperleed/doc/content/basics/installation.rst

         $ git clone https://github.com/msys2/MINGW-packages.git

-   This is the 'basic', unoptimized version.
+   This is the 'basic', un-optimized version.
    There are ways to also build better versions (see `here <https://icl.cs.utk.edu/lapack-for-windows/lapack/>`__).
 -  Move to LAPACK directory with